MuhammadSaqlain-dev/lillapulay/README.md

 🌐 [Portfolio website](https://lillapulay.dev)
 <br />
 <br />
-📧 You can get in touch with me via pulaylilla@gmail.com or on LinkedIn.
+📧 You can get in touch with me via pulaylilla@gmail.com or LinkedIn.
 Feel free to say hi!

 <br />